ItsADanny/ProPad.QMK_MacroPad/README.md

 # ProPad.QMK_MacroPad
-This repo contains the code and 3D models for the ProPad project
+This repo contains the code for the ProPad project